 where m is the maturity length expressed as the number of years.

 You can select to produce the discount factors instead of the interest rates.
-In this case the factors are calculated by one of these two expressions depending on the type of rate:
+In this case the factors are calculated by one of these expressions depending on the type of rate:

 Use natural cubic spline

 When the option for natural cubic splines is selected, the curve will not only consist of points corresponding to the maturity lengths, but there will be a value at least every month.
 Intermediate values will be calculated by creating a natural cubic spline based on the rates.
 This will result in a smoother yield curve.

 When “Spot rates” is selected, the rate at each point in time will be used.